kovrichard/prompt-stack/README.md

 ## Introduction

 `PromptStack` is a full-stack application without the code that implements it.
-Each file is in the place where it needs to be, but instead of code, they contain prompts for various AI tools that you need to use to generate the implementation.
+Each file is where it needs to be, but instead of code, they are mostly empty and have a corresponding `.prompt` file next to them containing instructions about how to implement the code.
 The config files are already filled with the required settings, so you can focus on the part that truly matters: the implementation.

-Since almost no code is written in `PromptStack`, every user will get a slightly different implementation because of the probabilistic nature of
+Since `PromptStack` contains almost no code, every user will get a slightly different implementation because of the probabilistic nature of AI tools.
-AI tools.

 The following AI tools are used in the repository:
 - [ChatGPT](https://chat.openai.com/) with a Plus subscription